 Big Blue is pushing deeper into the cloud

--based mobile messaging space.
+messaging space.
 IBM has acquired Xtify, a mobile messaging tools provider that helps enterprises improve mobile sales, drive in-store traffic and engage customers with personalized offers.
 Financial terms were disclosed.

 Xtify lets digital marketers create content-rich, in-app mobile messaging and push notifications to spur mobile application usage.
 Mobile applications can increase in-store traffic and improve mobile sales while fostering brand loyalty.